 Driving in Qatar is not just about hazards and challenges, however.
 The wide highways make getting around a doddle, and navigation is a cinch; the bilingual (Arabic and English) road signs are clear, and there’s always sat nav to rescue you from bother.

 All matters related to driving and vehicle licensing in Qatar are handled by the Ministry of Interior’s Licensing Affairs Department.

 Who can drive in Qatar?

-Resident expats can obtain a full Qatari licence (this costs QR250), which is valid for five years.
-If you hold a licence from one of the countries listed above, it’s a simple case of exchanging the licence through the Ministry of Interior’s Traffic Department at Madinat Khalifa.
+Resident expats can obtain a full Qatari license (this costs QR250), which is valid for five years.
+If you hold a license from one of the countries listed above, it’s a simple case of exchanging the license through the Ministry of Interior’s Traffic Department at Madinat Khalifa.
 If not, or if you are a newbie to driving, you will have to take lessons at a driving school, followed by a test.

-A Qatari licence can be renewed (this costs QR250 for another five years) in person at the Traffic Department (or at a Ministry of Interior service centre), or by signing up to Hukoomi, the government e-services portal.
+A Qatari license can be renewed (this costs QR250 for another five years) in person at the Traffic Department (or at a Ministry of Interior service center), or by signing up to Hukoomi, the government e-services portal.

-Holders of licences issued in the EU, the Gulf Co-operation Council (GCC), Andorra, Australia, Brunei, Canada, Hong Kong, Iceland, Japan, Liechtenstein, Malaysia, Monaco, New Zealand, Norway, San Marino, Singapore, South Korea, Switzerland, Turkey, USA, and Vatican City can exchange their licence for a five-year Qatari licence without taking a test.
+Holders of licenses issued in the EU, the Gulf Co-operation Council (GCC), Andorra, Australia, Brunei, Canada, Hong Kong, Iceland, Japan, Liechtenstein, Malaysia, Monaco, New Zealand, Norway, San Marino, Singapore, South Korea, Switzerland, Turkey, USA, and Vatican City can exchange their license for a five-year Qatari license without taking a test.
 Take the following to the Traffic Department at Madinat Khalifa: